nlesc-nano/CAT/docs/args.rst

 **core.dummy** |str|_ or |int|_ = *Cl*

-    The atomic number or atomic symbol of the atoms in the core that is to be replaced with ligands.
+    The atomic number or atomic symbol of the atoms in the core which are to be replaced with ligands.
 Alternatively, dummy atoms can be manually specified with the core_indices variable.